greberr09/project3/README.md

-# project3_challenge
+# project3

-This is a data presentation project using javascript, plotly, and databases by group 1.
+This is a team data presentation project using javascript, plotly, and databases by group 1.